 Why Do Our Teeth Shift?

-Grinding.
-Grinding forces the lower jaw forward and puts the tension on the upper teeth.
+Grinding doesn’t just leave teeth looking worn and misshapen, it actually forces the lower jaw forward and puts tension on the upper teeth.
 The continual thrusting affects the position of the upper arch, pushing it out of alignment.

 According to Fort Washington, PA, prosthodontist Glenn J. Wolfinger, DMD, when an adult tooth is lost and not replaced right away, the adjacent teeth tend to shift and move at a greater rate.
 “If there is a delay in replacing the tooth, orthodontic treatment may be indicated to properly reposition the adjacent teeth and crest the ideal space for tooth replacement.”

 Could Your Smile Be Affecting Your Marital Status?